torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

 * Alexei Starovoitov <ast@kernel.org>
 * Daniel Borkmann <daniel@iogearbox.net>

-In case a buggy commit has already been identified, make sure to keep the actual commit authors in Cc as well for the report.
+In case a gy commit has already been identified, make sure to keep the actual commit authors in Cc as well for the report.
 They can typically be identified through the kernel's git tree.

-**Please do NOT report BPF issues to bugzilla.kernel.org since it is a guarantee that the reported issue will be overlooked.**
+**Please do NOT report BPF issues to zilla.kernel.org since it is a guarantee that the reported issue will be overlooked.**

 Submitting patches